lborg019/alain.xyz/packages/portfolio/blog/raw-directx/index.md

 DirectX is a proprietary graphics API developed by Microsoft, created out of a lack of a unified graphics API available on Windows.
 Over the years it's become an elegant API which microsoft maintains heavily.
+Its API interface is like Vulkan without complex features like descriptor sets or caching.

+DirectX is supported on:

+- **Windows**
+- **Xbox One**
+- **Xbox 360**

-DirectX 12 like Vulkan has offloaded a lot of driver managed structures to the developer, and shares a lot of the same data structures and abstractions, however it isn't as close to graphics hardware.
+DirectX 12 like Vulkan has made the developer responsible for what was originally the done by the driver, and shares a lot of the same data structures and abstractions.
+Data Structures such as **Swapchains**, **Pipeline State Objects**, **Render Passes**, and **Shader Modules** behave the same.

+Here we'll get started building a DirectX renderer and review some of the similarities and differences between DirectX and other APIs like OpenGL, Vulkan, and Metal.

 ## Pipeline State Objects